najamelan/TidBits_Javascript_OoJs/README.md

 I would like to encourage people to call Object.seal() on their objects when the declaration is over.
 However this makes your class final when you seal the public interface (eg. it won't be possible to subclass it) and breaks virtual methods if you seal your private object.
 That's because when a subclass instance is created, the public interface of the parent is being extended to have the protected properties as well as the public ones (so you can call parent versions as this.ParentClass.protectedMethod()).
 This happens when the subclass declaration is complete, and thus the parent interface is already created.
 If it's sealed, that's no longer possible.
 With virtual methods, the pointer on this get changed by subclasses to point to their overridden versions.
 That is no longer possible if the private object is sealed.

 In conclusion, if your class has no virtual methods, you can safely seal your private object.
-This will protect you against spelling mistakes in setter for example.
+This will protect you against spelling mistakes in setters for example.

 If you seal your interface and you have protected members, your class becomes final.
 You can work around this by passing a parameter in your constructor to distinguish between when it is safe to seal and when not.
 Since sealing is logic, not declaration you should do it after calling Private/Protected/Public and so it can happen conditionally.
-If for example in your subclasses you call this.Super( "noseal" ), you can seal it when a user instanciates directly, and thus doesn't pass this parameter.
+Ex: If in your subclasses you call this.Super( "noseal" ), you can seal it when a client instanciates directly, and thus doesn't pass this parameter.

 #### Do not try to deep copy objects or extend them

 It won't work as expected.
 You will have methods that work on the private part of the object you copy and so it won't work as expected.
-I am planning to provide a clone function, but it is not easy.
 If a user sets a data member to point to some outside object (eg. window), it would be quite bad to deep copy that.
-For now, it is best you write your own copy constructor which will make sure that all data members that need to be deep copied will be so.
+It is best you write your own copy constructor which will make sure that all data members that need to be deep copied will be so.